EasyBrizy/Brizy-Local-Editor/docusaurus/docs-third-party/deployments.md

 ## Self-hosted version

-The Self-hosted version of Brizy Local is hosted by you.
+The Self-hosted version of Brizy is hosted by you.
 Choose this version if you want to host the editor locally on your server.

 [![video](/img/deployment.jpg)](https://user-images.githubusercontent.com/10077249/206906566-1d2087fc-847c-4530-8760-9b169dd3ed65.mp4)